 Sheffmed is proud to support Malawi’s national development plan for ear care.
 Through regular visits to the region, we are able to assess and respond to the needs for equipment and training.
 It is our long-term goal to ensure this project succeeds and can be replicated in other African countries.

-Since our first involvement 4 years ago, which started with the donation of instruments and equipment, we have developed the project to support education and training in Malawi.
-As a commercial business, we know that healthcare development in poor countries – which have very limited services and resources – relies on significant and lasting change from nurses and surgeons.
+When Sheffmed became involved 5 years ago, we started with the donation of instruments and equipment.
+Since then, we have developed the project to support education and training in Malawi.
+As a developing country, Malawi has limited services and resources.
+As a commercial business, we realise that healthcare development relies on significant and lasting change from nurses and surgeons.

-Working in collaboration with NHS Fife and Bradford Royal Infirmary, our role is one of support and awareness, providing essential equipment to raising much needed funding, and we have been overwhelmed by the kindness and generosity of our customers.
+Working in collaboration with NHS Fife and Bradford Royal Infirmary, our role is one of support and awareness.
+Together, we provide essential equipment and raise much needed funding and we have been continually overwhelmed by the kindness and generosity of our customers.

 Sheffmed’s involvement in Malawi has a very personal origin – our Sales Director Alan grew up there.
 In 2015 the country had only one dedicated ENT Consultant, Dr. Wakisa Mulwafu, who was based in Blantyre, Malawi’s second largest city.
 He alone had to care for more than sixteen million people.